boundless-xyz/boundless/documentation/site/pages/introduction/proof-lifecycle.md

 > To read more about the specifics of the proofs returned from the Boundless market, please see [Use a Proof](/build/use-a-proof).

-> For more zkVM documentation, please see Getting Started with the zkVM and @TODO: missing link here.
+> For more zkVM documentation, please see [Getting Started with the zkVM](https://dev.risczero.com/api/zkvm/quickstart).

 ### 2. The App Developer (Requestor) Broadcasts a Proof Request to the Boundless Market